JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 - We also need to pass in the variable into itself, as The object calls a static method and passes itself into it.
 You could potentially get away with using a method through initializing the variable in one line and referencing the function pointer in the second using itself.
 But I don't really mind.
 - This solution forces us to implement a single concrete type, which means we'd need to have all the parameters of all possible types within a single class.
 This could get quite complex and hard to organize based on the number of different types you have and how many different parameters they share with each other, but this is how you'd implement interfaces/abstract classes in a "procedural" language with no abstraction features like C, Zig or Odin.

-### My personal rules for OOP hierarchies I generally follow
+### My rules for OOP hierarchies I try to follow

-- Prefer interfaces over abstraction.
+- Prefer interfaces over inheritance.
-- Prefer dependency injection over abstraction.
+- Prefer dependency injection over inheritance.
 - Keep all inheritable classes abstract.
-- Never use grandparent classes, keep all abstraction only one level.
+- Never use grandparent classes, keep all inheritance only one level.
+- When to use inheritance vs a function pointer:
-- Use abstraction when child classes implement a lot more behavior than the abstract parent (and you want references to specific members).
+  - Use inheritance when child classes implement a lot more behavior than the abstract parent (and you want references to specific members).
   - If the abstract parent implements most of the behavior, use a function pointer for any polymorphic behavior.

 ## OOP: The bottom line

-OOP encourages modeling environments based on our intuitive understanding/mental model of how it works, and then use the capabilities you designed in that system to solve problems and implement the functionality/requirements you wanted to achieve.
-Instead of managing the overhead of systems in our brain, we front-load that work and design a high level abstract API that we can use to solve problems in the way we intuit them to behave. `class Student extends Person` because students are people.
+OOP encourages modeling environments based on our intuitive understanding of how it'd works, and then use the capabilities you designed in that system to solve problems and implement the requirements of your program.
+Instead of managing the overhead of a systems in our brain, we front-load that work and design a high level abstract model that we can use to solve the problems through. `class Student extends Person` because we understand students to also be people.
 This isn't inherently bad, abstraction is all over software engineering and computing after all.
 If we never got any more high level we'd still all be handing reams of punch-cards to secretaries.

 But abstraction isn't free.
-Ignoring performance concerns (blog post soon) the more abstraction you add to your systems the more assumptions you make about how things fit together.
+Ignoring performance concerns, the more abstraction you add to your systems the more assumptions you make about how things fit together.
 More abstraction leads to more assumptions which leads to more coupling.
 These assumptions can be wrong and will cause you to have to untangle your spaghetti code.
-Note that this isn't inherit to OOP, you can make responsibility organized OOP based codebases, just as you can make difficult to maintain code of using plain structs or in a functional language.
+Note that this isn't inherit to OOP, you can make responsibility organized OOP based codebases, just as you can make difficult to maintain code in a functional language.

-OOP encourages you model a problem based on how you intuit components to exist and connect to each other, then use the model to implement solutions to the problem.
+OOP encourages you model a problem, then use the model to solve the problem.

 You come up with the model first then use it to do stuff second.

 An inversion of this would be the old school "procedural" programming style of just writing code that solves the problems directly, due to there simply not being a lot of abstraction features available in simple procedural languages.
-After you start implementing the specific solutions, you then can start to observe common/shared behavior between features that can be abstracted.
+After you start implementing solutions, you then can start to observe common/shared behavior between features that can be abstracted.
+You solve the problems and then create the model.

-Casey Muratori coined the phrase ["semantic compression"](https://caseymuratori.com/blog_0015) based on this style.
-You sort of act as a human compression algorithm, finding pieces of functionality that can be compressed into commonly shared pieces, only abstracting something after you've used it twice.
+Software Engineer and Game Programmer Casey Muratori coined the phrase ["semantic compression"](https://caseymuratori.com/blog_0015) based on this style.
+You act as a human compression algorithm, finding pieces of functionality that can be compressed into commonly shared pieces, only abstracting something after you've used it twice.
 It isn't necessarily about not using objects or interfaces or inheritance, it's about using them when they make sense to based on what you've observed about the codebase.

 Big detailed UML diagrams plot too specific of a course towards what we think is the API that will best accomplish the set of requirements we're after.
 If we've never made that thing before then it's very hard to know what form the final code will take.
 Unlike other types of engineering, software is extremely cheap to refactor after we've begun building.
-Large detailed blueprints of buildings are made not because that's the best way to go about designing a building, but because civil engineers/architects need to lock in all decisions before construction (their compiler) can start building what they described out.
+Large detailed blueprints of buildings are made not because that's the best way to go about designing a building, but because civil engineers and architects need to lock in all decisions before construction (their compiler) can start building what they described.
 Being able to write code quickly, that solves problems directly, and then figuring out the best models to represent your code as you make it is a benefit many software engineers take for granted but don't seem to take advantage of.

 Casey in his blog post writes: